Last Updated on April 28, 2026 by Jo

 - Granulated sugar

-- Mexican style instant hot chocolate mix (Abuelita works great)
+- Mexican style instant hot chocolate mix (such as Abuelita)

 - Vanilla extract